NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 To inspect the result of an expression, press ``C-c M-i`` (see :ref:`inspector`).

-The entire buffer can be evaluating with ``M-x indium-eval-buffer``.
+The entire buffer can be evaluated with ``M-x indium-eval-buffer``.

 Switching to the REPL buffer
 ----------------------------